Dewalt-arch/pimpmykali/README.md

 - For a new kali vm, run menu option N

 # Revision 1.1.0 - python module: xlrd added
-  - added installation of pip install xlrd to fix missing
+  - added installation of pip install xlrd==1.2.0 to fix missing
   - general code cleanup
   - Thank you to hackza for testing functions on Mac Vmware Fusion!

 # Revision 1.0.9 - Qemu/Libvirt Detection added
   - Thank you m4ul3r!
 It was his idea and testing that we are able to add this!
   - detection of "kvm" hypervisor